-- Evil Plan: Annie's grand scheme in Episode III is to play the Jedi Council, Palpatine, and Ben/Obi-Wan against each other, making each of them think the other is Sith, with the ultimate goal of standing atop the resulting chaos and gaining complete control of the galaxy as The Man Behind the Man.
+- Evil Plan: Anakin's/Annie's grand scheme in Episode III is to play the Jedi Council, Palpatine, and Ben/Obi-Wan against each other, making each of them think the other is Sith, with the ultimate goal of standing atop the resulting chaos and gaining complete control of the galaxy as The Man Behind the Man.
 Jim and Pete are left slack-jawed in admiration.
-The gambit ultimately fails when Palpatine takes the Left for Dead Anakin and sticks him in a robot body designed to place him under Palpatine's control.
+The gambit ultimately fails after he is dismembered by Obi-Wan, then is found by Palpatine and dies; Padme becomes Darth Vader.

 - Exact Words:

 - Excited Title!
 Two-Part Episode Name!: "Episode #1136: Corridor of Destiny!
 Old Friends Catch Up On Situations!"

 - Explain, Explain...
 Oh, Crap!: How Annie realizes it wasn't Jim's fault she lost her job.